Only Love Can Hurt Like This

 "Only Love Can Hurt Like This" is a song by English singer Paloma Faith, written by Diane Warren.
 Released as the second single to promote her third studio album, A Perfect Contradiction (2014), on 11 May 2014, it was promoted on shows such as Alan Carr: Chatty Man.

-The song peaked at number 6 in the United Kingdom, making it Faith's highest-charting single to date, surpassing her 2012 single "Picking Up the Pieces".
-It made its Australian chart premiere on 21 July 2014 after being used on a high-profile TV advertisement for Channel 7's drama series Winners & Losers.
-It reached the number one position on the Australian ARIA charts on 26 July.
-It also peaked at number 3 on the New Zealand Singles Chart, marking Faith's first top ten and highest-peaking single there to date.
+The song peaked at number six in the United Kingdom, making it Faith's highest-charting single as a solo artist in the country.
+In Australia, the song was promoted through a high-profile TV advertisement for Channel 7's drama series Winners & Losers, and it reached number one on the ARIA Singles Chart on 26 July 2014.
+In 2022, due to a resurgence of popularity on TikTok, the song charted in several other countries.

 Background and composition

-"Only Love Can Hurt Like This" was written by Diane Warren, who has previously written songs for Whitney Houston, Cher, Toni Braxton, LeAnn Rimes, Christina Aguilera and Britney Spears.
+"Only Love Can Hurt Like This" was written by Diane Warren, who has previously written songs for Whitney Houston, Cher, Toni Braxton, LeAnn Rimes, Celine Dion, Christina Aguilera and Britney Spears.
 Initially, Faith refused to record the song because she hadn't any writing credit for it, however after hearing the song Faith felt overwhelmed by how (lyrically) the song reflected on her relationship and emotion at the time.
 Warren has also written a song with a synonymous title, "Nothing Hurts Like Love", sung by Daniel Bedingfield.
 The song "Only Love Can Hurt Like This" was premiered in a stripped back acoustic version on Amazon.com, and was later performed at a Burberry fashion show in February 2014; later this performance was made available on the iTunes Store.

 The song has been described as a Motown-influenced sixties-style ballad and is a largely acoustic song featuring mainly brass and drums, expanding to include backing vocals and heavy use of violins in the final choruses.
 The song also includes subtle piano accentuation.
 The iTunes album review for A Perfect Contradiction describes the song as: "[a] towering, wall-of-sound ballad ..." - a reference to the production formula developed by record producer Phil Spector.